hasenj/go-vbolt/README.md

 vbolt.Read(tx, UserBucket, userId, &user)
 ```

+Since the bucket has the packing functions for both keys and values, the Read
+function makes use of them to locate the data in the tree (using the key) and
+unpacking the data (from the value that maps to the key) into a user struct.

-We provide helper functions to read a list of object ids into a slice or a map:
+We also provide helper functions to read a list of object ids into a slice or a map:

 ```go
 func ReadSlice[K comparable, T any](tx *Tx, info *BucketInfo[K, T], ids []K, list *[]T) int